LucianoCanziani/devs/src/pages/blog/react-hook-form-reset-all-fields-after-submit.md

 ## Reset All Fields After Submit Example

-In the next example, we use the reset API that react-hook-form offers us and we execute it right at the end of the `onSubmit` function.
+In the next example, we use the reset method that react-hook-form offers us and we execute it right at the end of the `onSubmit` function.

 By executing the `reset()` function, you will be able to clear all inputs.